-The Robert M. Holstein Faith Doing Justice Award honors one individual nationally each year who has demonstrated a significant commitment to leadership for social justice grounded in the spirituality of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
+The Robert M. Holstein Faith Doing Justice Award honors individuals nationally each year who have demonstrated a significant commitment to leadership for social justice grounded in the spirituality of St. Ignatius of Loyola, the founder of the Society of Jesus (Jesuits).
 The award’s namesake, the late Robert (Bob) M. Holstein, was a former Jesuit, labor lawyer, fierce advocate for social justice, and co-founder of the Ignatian Family Teach-In for Justice, an event that is now the largest annual Catholic social justice conference in the United States.

 “ISN is extremely appreciative that Sr. Carol has allowed us to honor her this year with our Robert Holstein award,” said Bill Hobbs, chairperson of the Ignatian Solidarity Network Board of Directors.
 Hobbs continued:

 We live in a time and a society that is desperately in need of prophetic voices, who can speak to the injustices in our communities and our country.
 We also need those who are able to sit down at the table and be a voice of reason, promoting new insights and new vision, in a collaborative manner.
 With regard to health care in the United States, Sr. Carol has so ably filled both those roles.
 In her own way, with her own quiet voice, Sr. Carol has passionately lived a life of faith that seeks after justice.
 The Ignatian Solidarity Network is proud to call Sr. Carol a friend and colleague.